-As discussed in Note 2 to the consolidated financial statements, the Company uses the full-cost method of accounting for its investments in oil and natural gas properties and amortizes capitalized costs of oil and natural gas properties using the unit-of-production method based on production and estimates of proved reserves quantities.
+Impact of estimated proved oil and natural gas reserves related to evaluated oil and natural gas properties on depletion expense and the ceiling test calculation quantities.
 The Company is required to perform a ceiling test calculation on a quarterly basis and the applicable ceiling is equal to the sum of (1) the present value, discounted at 10%, of future net revenues of proved oil and natural gas reserves, reduced by the estimated costs of developing these reserves, plus (2) unproved and unevaluated property costs not being amortized, plus (3) the lower of cost or estimated fair value of unproved and unevaluated properties included in the costs being amortized, if any, less (4) any income tax effects related to the properties involved.
 Any excess of the Company's net capitalized costs above the cost center ceiling is charged to operations as a full-cost ceiling impairment.
 Estimates of economically recoverable oil and natural gas reserves depend upon a number of factors and assumptions, including quantities of oil and natural gas that are ultimately recovered, the timing of the recovery of oil and natural gas reserves, the operating costs incurred, the amount of future development expenditures, and the price received for the production.
-For the year ended December 31, 2021, the Company recorded depletion expense of evaluated oil and natural gas properties of \$310.1 million.
-Additionally, as discussed in Note 3 to the consolidated financial statements, the Company recorded \$6.0 billion of gross evaluated oil and natural gas properties as of December 31, 2021.
+For the year ended December 31, 2022, the Company recorded depletion expense of evaluated oil and natural gas properties of \$428.9 million.
+Additionally, as discussed in Note 3 to the consolidated financial statements, the Company recorded \$6.9 billion of gross evaluated oil and natural gas properties as of December 31, 2022.
 The Company's internal reserves engineers prepare an estimate of the proved oil and natural gas reserves, and the Company engages external reserves engineers to independently evaluate the proved oil and natural gas reserves estimated by the Company.